Telecom Italia CEO backed by board and Vivendi chairman-board member

+* Board now expects full year results to be slightly ahead of current market consensus

-MILAN The chief executive of Telecom Italia Marco Patuano has the full support of the board as well as that of the head of its main shareholder Vivendi, a Telecom Italia board member said on Wednesday.
+MILAN Nov 25 The chief executive of Telecom Italia Marco Patuano has the full support of the board as well as that of the head of its main shareholder Vivendi , a Telecom Italia board member said on Wednesday.

 Vivendi, whose chairman and top investor is influential French businessman Vincent Bollore, has gradually built up a 20.116 percent stake in Telecom Italia to become its largest shareholder.